 Jacob’s Pillow Creative Development Residencies offer select artists the unique opportunity to work in the Pillow’s retreat-like atmosphere, which is steeped in decades of significant dance history.
-Artists are provided free housing on site at the Derby farmhouse, unlimited use of the Doris Duke Theatre and/or studio space, access to the Pillow’s rare and extensive Archives, a stipend for their residency, and other Pillow resources such as staff consultation and archival recording.
-An informal showing with an invited audience concludes the residency, which is also filmed for the artist and kept in the Pillow’s Archives.
+Artists are provided free housing on the Pillow grounds in the historic Derby farmhouse, unlimited use of the Doris Duke Theatre and studio spaces, access to the Pillow’s rare and extensive Archives, a stipend for their residency, and other Pillow resources such as staff consultation and archival recording.
+A private informal showing with an invited audience concludes the residency, which is also filmed for the artist and kept in the Pillow’s Archives.
 The work created at the Pillow may be at varying stages of development, and may or may not be performed at the Festival.

 Creative Development Residencies are by invitation from the Jacob’s Pillow Director.